 Andrew Robinson, co-founder of QuestaGame, introduced QuestaGame to the CBA community at a seminar - QuestaGame: How a Multiplayer Mobile Game Can Raise the Value of Biodiversity Knowledge.

-QuestaGame is also interested in the ethics of using public data, such as people's images of nature, to train AI algorithms, discussed further in The Conversation - AI is learning from our encounters with nature – and that’s a concern.
+QuestaGame is also interested in the ethics of using public data, such as people's images of nature, to train AI algorithms, investigated in the workshop: Citizen science and biodiversity in the age of artificial intelligence (Oct 2017), and discussed further in The Conversation - AI is learning from our encounters with nature – and that’s a concern.